Ki-Insurance/email-signature-generator/README.md

 - "How do you test?"
 - "Do you use semicolons or are you living dangerously?" 🙄

-If you're struggling to work out what the "right answer" looks like please don't!
-This codebase is really just going to be a conversation starter for our next discussion, so please don't worry about perfect.
+If you're struggling to work out what the "right answer" looks like - please don't!
+This codebase is really just going to be a conversation starter for our next discussion, so don't worry about perfect.

-What we are looking for is a React application that meets the criteria set out in the [tasks](./tasks) folder.
-There's a quite a few different tasks in there - so please, feel no obligation to do all of them - keep going until you get bored or stuck and just let us know where you get upto.
+What we are looking for is a React app that is based on the [tasks](./tasks) we've set out.
+There's a quite a few tasks in there - so please, feel no obligation to do all of them - keep going until you get bored or stuck and just let us know where you get upto.

 You can put as much or as little into this as you'd like - so feel free to go a bit wild if you want.

 ---

 ### Getting setup
-All we've set up a server [vite](https://vitejs.dev), hooked up [jest](https://jestjs.io) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) - and that's about it.
+All we've set up a [vite](https://vitejs.dev) server, hooked up [jest](https://jestjs.io) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) - and that's about it.
+There's no ESLint or prettier - and feel free to add it if you want.

 #### Prerequisites
 - A code editor
-- A modernish version of npm & node.
-It was created using `17.3.1`
+- A modern-_ish_ version of npm & node.
+The repo was created using `v17.3.1`.

 #### Installation
 1. In a terminal type `npm install`